teamdigitale/pdnd-ckan-solr/README.md

-# Data & Analytics Framework (DAF) CKAN
+# CKAN Solr for Piattaforma Digitale Nazionale Dati (PDND) - previously DAF

-Ckan solr is a specific component used by CKAN in the context of the Data Analytics Framework (DAF) project.
+Ckan solr is a specific component used by CKAN in the context of the PDND project.
 Apache Solr is a highly reliable, scalable and fault tolerant software component, providing distributed indexing, replication and load-balanced querying, automated failover and recovery, centralized configuration and more.
 Solr powers the search and navigation features of many of the world's largest internet sites.

-## What is the Data & Analytics Framework (DAF)?
+## What is the PDND?

-More informations about the DAF -a.k.a.
-Piattaforma Digitale Nazionale Dati (PDND)- can be found on the [Digital Transformation Team website](https://teamdigitale.governo.it/it/projects/daf.htm)
+More informations about the PDND can be found on the [Digital Transformation Team website](https://teamdigitale.governo.it/it/projects/daf.htm)

 ## Tools references